-idli is a comfort food always for us. it makes for our comforting, warm and nutritious breakfast every weekend.
+Cooked rice idli With step by step photos – Idli is a comfort food always for us.
+It makes for our comforting, warm and nutritious breakfast every weekend.

-as much as i love idlis, i even love experimenting with the idli batter. i had experimented with these idlis made from cooked rice 7 months back, after reading about these in a cookbook. thereafter i have made idlis with cooked rice many times. a few times i made a multi lentils idlis, soybean idlis and on occasions ragi (finger millet) idlis too.
+As much as I love Idlis, I even love experimenting with the idli batter.
+I had experimented with these idlis made from cooked rice 7 months back, after reading about these in a cookbook.
+Thereafter I have made them with cooked rice many times.
+A few times I made a multi lentils idlis, soybean idlis and on occasions ragi (finger millet) idlis too.

-in this idli recipe, along with the cooked rice i have also added idli rava (cream of rice) and urad dal.
+In this idli, along with the cooked rice I have also added idli rava (cream of rice) and urad dal.

-the steamed rice makes these idlis ultra soft, fluffy and very light. these idlis are much much softer than the usual idli recipe i follow with cream of rice.
+The steamed rice makes these idlis ultra soft, fluffy and very light. these idlis are much much softer than the usual idli recipe i follow with cream of rice (idli rava).

-this is also a good way to use leftover rice. to make these idlis, use leftover rice which is of the same day. if you know you are going to have some leftover rice, then just soak some urad dal and idli rava for a few hours before you make the batter. you can also use leftover rice a day old which has been refrigerated.
+This is also a good way to use leftover rice.
+I also use left over rice to make pakora, kheer and rice cutlet.
+To make these idlis, use leftover rice which is of the same day.
+If you know you are going to have some leftover rice, then just soak some urad dal and idli rava for a few hours before you make the batter.
+You can also use leftover rice a day old which has been refrigerated.

-you cannot make dosas with this idli batter. they don’t come out well. so just use the whole batter to make idlis. if there is any leftover batter than you can easily make masala paniyaram from it.
+You cannot make dosas with this idli batter. they don’t come out well.
+So just use the whole batter to make idlis.
+If there is any leftover batter than you can easily make paniyaram from it.

-get the soaked idli rava, urad dal and rice in a grinder jar or in a wet grinder. add water in intervals and grind to a smooth batter.
+1. Get the soaked idli rava, urad dal and cooked rice (i used cooked sona masoori rice) in a grinder jar or in a wet grinder.
+Add water in intervals and grind to a smooth batter.

-pour the batter in a pan and stir in some rock salt. cover and let the batter ferment overnight or for 8-9 hours.
+2. Pour the batter in a pan and stir in some rock salt.
+Cover and let the batter ferment overnight or for 8-9 hours.

-grease the idli pans and pour the batter in the moulds. steam the idli for 10-12 minutes in an electric cooker or in an idli steamer.
+3. Grease the idli pans and pour the batter in the moulds.
+Steam for 10-12 minutes in an electric cooker or in an idli steamer.